-Teen parents, 21 years of age or younger, who are not receiving an AFDC grant and who are attending an approved secondary education or GED program are eligible.
-Only the income received by the teen parent is used to determine eligibility.
-The teen parent with gross income at or below 38 percent SMIAFS is eligible for the maximum subsidy and the minimum monthly \$1.00 co-payment.
-The teen parent with gross income above 38 percent SMIAFS is eligible for subsidy with a calculated co-payment.
+- A. Teen Parent Child Care is available to parents 21 years of age or younger who are not receiving TANF, and who are attending an approved secondary education or GED program.
+People 22 years of age or older are not eligible to apply for this program.
+People applying and receiving services through this program who are 21 years of age at the time of application may use this program for twelve months, only, during high school completion or GED activities. - B. The social worker uses only the income of the teen parent and the child(ren) of the teen parent to determine eligibility.
+The current version of Eligibility Determination for Child Care Plan, DSHS 14-139(X), is used to collect income information, determine eligibility, and record eligibility or ineligibility. - C. The teen parent with gross income at or below 38 percent SMIAFS is eligible for the maximum subsidy and the minimum monthly \$1.00 co-payment.
+The teen parent with gross income above 38 percent and at or below 52 percent SMIAFS is eligible for subsidy with a calculated co-payment.

-DCFS authorizing workers determine eligibility in parts of Region 1 and Regions 2, 3, 5, and 6.
+A. DCFS authorizing workers determine eligibility in parts of Region 1 and Regions 2, 3, 5, and 6.
 CSO workers determine eligibility in Region 4 and parts of Region 1.

-See the procedures in the Operations Manual, chapter 9000, section 91300, for definitions, program descriptions, types of child care, rates, payment policies, payment processes, and worker responsibilities.
+See the Operations Manual, chapter 9000, section 91300, for additional information.